 My enthusiasm for Ballet Arizona has grown steadily as well over the past decade.
 I don't keep tickets to the Phoenix sports teams.
 Instead my athetic superstars are these dancers who fly through the air with apparent ease and have to do it in time with the music.
 Ib Anderson has been the Artistic Director for twenty years and his vision is inspiring.
 While they have remained faithful to ballet's European roots, they have brought some Latin American music into their programs, appropriate as many of the dancers are from South America.
 I'm active in their social events and I'm famous for wearing my Degas-ballet shirts.

 The Phoenix Symphony is having their seventy-fifth season, my eighteenth I think.
-The concertmaster Steven Moechel and I chat occasionally at events and he has represented the orchestra proudly and well.
+The former concertmaster Steven Moechel and I would chat occasionally at events and he represented the orchestra proudly and well.
+I've had a conversation or two with Music Director Tito Muñoz and I'm happy with his musical direction.
 A friend of mine is close to several of the musicians.
 It's a pleasure to see them in concert again.

 The Mesa Arts Center (MAC) was built in 2005, a beautiful, post-modern facility that has been able to attract top talent in classical and modern music and dance.
 They have theaters big and small so audiences can have both grandness and intimacy.